yichengqiao/YichengQiao.github.io/_pages/about.md

     </p>
     <ul>
         <li>
-            <strong>On the one hand</strong>, I have a strong interest in large language models (LLMs) and AI agents, with a particular focus on their
+          I have a strong interest in large language models (LLMs) and their applications, particularly in AI agents and multiagent systems.
+My focus is on leveraging LLMs to enhance the capabilities of AI agents and facilitate effective interactions within multiagent environments.
-            applications in multimodal learning, embodied intelligence, and 3D computer vision.
         </li>
         <li>
-            <strong>On the other hand</strong>, I have extensive practical experience in autonomous driving and generative AI, and I aim to further
-            advance application-driven research in these areas.
-My goal is to develop AI systems that are safer, more reliable, and capable of efficient deployment in real-world scenarios.
+          <strong>Additionally </strong>, I have extensive practical experience in vision-based multimodal multi-task learning, including research on various visual tasks such as generative AI, 3D computer vision, and autonomous driving.
+By integrating LLMs with multimodal learning techniques, I aim to advance application-driven research in these areas, developing AI systems that are safer, more reliable, and efficiently deployable in real-world scenarios.

         </li>
     </ul>
 </section>